Skip to Content

 How to Make Fluffy Mashed Potatoes

-2. Bring the pot to a boil over medium-high heat, then reduce to a gentle simmer.
-Cook for 15–20 minutes, or until the potatoes break apart easily with a fork.
+Add the potatoes to a large pot and cover them with water.
+Stir in 1 teaspoon of salt.
+Bring the water to a boil over medium-high heat, then reduce to a gentle simmer.
+Cook for 15 to 20 minutes, or until the potatoes are tender enough to break apart easily with a fork.

-8. Pour the warm milk-and-butter mixture over the potatoes and fold until fully incorporated.
-Season with remaining salt and pepper to taste.
+Pour the warm milk and melted butter mixture over the potatoes.
+Fold gently until everything is creamy and combined.
+Season with the remaining salt and black pepper to taste.

 Light and Fluffy Mashed Potatoes